 While some levels of inflammation in the body is part of a natural response to help heal the body, sometimes the inflammation can linger for too long, causing more harm than good as long-lasting or chronic inflammation may increase the risk of repeated damage to otherwise normal tissues.
-When inflammation becomes chronic, it can lay the groundwork for ongoing pain bothersomeness and may easily set the stage for an injury to pop-up!
+When inflammation becomes chronic, it can lay the groundwork for ongoing pain bothersomeness and may easily set the stage for an injury to develop!

 To avoid performance setbacks due to constantly sore and stiff legs, it would be essential and incredibly wise for a runner to adopt a more anti inflammatory diet, full of natural anti inflammatory foods, and here they are: